ivanjeremic/apphead/CONTRIBUTING.md

 # General Sugguestions
-If you are on VSCode we recommend a theme which uses colors that let the comments(JSDoc) appear more in the background, since the project uses JSDoc for typing it is easier for your eyes to seperate the JSDoc sections from the code.
+If you are on VSCode we recommend a theme which uses colors that let the JSDoc Comments appear more in the background, since the project uses JSDoc for typing it is easier for your eyes to seperate the JSDoc sections from the Code.
 A theme that does that well is 'Dracula Webstorm Edition'.

 # PUBLISHING TO NPM